Eytecz/LGX_Lite_Stealthburner_CW2_style_mount/README.md

 # LGX_Lite_Stealthburner_CW2_style_mount
 LGX Lite extruder mount for the Voron Stealthburner.
-The standard bowden clip delivered with the LGX Lite is to be removed, and a standard UM2 connector has to be inserted in the top printed part (Hi, the clip that it was designed for is a bit more rigid than the standard clip delivered with the LGX Lite.
-This style clip is to be used: https://nl.aliexpress.com/item/32896103430.html
+The standard bowden clip delivered with the LGX Lite is to be removed, and a standard UM2 connector has to be inserted in the top printed part.
+This style clip is to be used: https://nl.aliexpress.com/item/32896103430.html.
+If you're lucky you might have some laying around already.

 # LGX Lite mount standard